ibm-cloud-docs/discovery-data/index-overview.md

 -   Each line that is defined in the CSV file is added to the index as a separate document.
 -   You cannot enable the Optical Character Recognition (OCR) feature for CSV files.
 -   If the CSV file has headers, the header names are used to name the fields in which the content from the corresponding column is stored.
 Avoid using names that have special meaning in {{site.data.keyword.discoveryshort}}.
 For more information, see [How fields are handled](#field-name-limits).
-For example, rename `start date` to `start_date` and `label1` to `label-one`.
+For example, you can rename `start date` to `start_date` and `label1` to `label-one`.
 -   When a CSV file header name contains restricted characters, the document converter automatically removes the restricted characters from the field name when it adds the resulting field to the index.

 Enrichment notes: